alejogs4/sw-blog/content/blog/redux-importance/index.md

 There are a plenty number of libraries in Javascript ecosystem which help us to implement these patterns, but the most popular ones are RxJS and the built in node event emitter.

-Redux it's not the most event driven library out there but conceptually you can handle it similarly since it can be seen as an implementation of the [obsever pattern](https://refactoring.guru/design-patterns/observer) where **n** number of objects (components) are connected to the state, listening for changes, taking Redux state as a single source of truth.
+Redux it's not the most event driven library out there but conceptually you can handle it similarly since it can be seen as an implementation of the [obsever pattern](https://refactoring.guru/design-patterns/observer) where **n** number of objects (components) are connected to the state, listening for changes taking Redux state as a single source of truth.

 ### Reduce coupling hidding information using selectors and action creators

-The main measure of a good abstraction it's how effectively hides information from us, the better this is accomplished the better we can focus in a single task at the time, besides hide information properly reduce coupling between abstraction and the place where it's used, reducing the places where changes will be made and how wide the impact of these changes will be.
+The main measure of a good abstraction it's how effectively hides information from us, the better this is accomplished the better we can focus in a single task at the time, besides hide information properly reduce coupling between abstraction and the place where it's used reducing the places where changes will be made and how wide the impact of these changes will be.

-Selectors and action creators help us to get the above goal, hidding the state shape and events nature.
+Selectors and action creators help us to get the above goal hidding the state shape and events nature.

 ### Selectors